skuzzle/jeve/README.md

 ```

 Additionally, when using a single threaded EventProvider, your listening method
 could throw an `AbortionException` to brutally stop delegation.
+This method is
+to be handled with care, as it is the only way to delegate an exception up to
+the caller of `dispatch` and may thus interrupt the client's control flow.
+This
+subverts jeve's goal of never interrupting the event delegation process and
+should only be used in exceptional cases.

+The behavior of both methods for aborting the delegation process is generally
+undefined for multi-threaded and non-sequential EventProvider implementations.

 ## Automatically remove listeners